Puneeth03/madmac/README.md

 # madmac
-Its just normal tic-tac-toe but with some mad ratios, not really weird though
+Its just normal tic-tac-toe but with some mad ratios, not really weird though.